DMR-8/react-sudoku/README.md

 # React Sudoku
-Sudoku made with React using Redux.
+Sudoku made using React with Redux

 ### Installation
  ```sh